Sylte, Norddal

+The 0.71 km2 village had a population (2012) of 411 and a population density of 579 PD/km2.
+Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway.

 The village is located about 6 km northeast of the village of Eidsdal (across the fjord), and it is about 15 km northwest of the village of Tafjord which is accessed via several long tunnels including the Heggur Tunnel.
 Norwegian County Road 63 runs north through Sylte on its way through the Valldalen valley up to the Trollstigen area.

 The village is home to many industries, including production of cement and wood products, fish farming, and tourism.
 The newspaper Storfjordnytt is published in Sylte.
-Sylte Church is located here.
+Sylte Church is also located here.

+History

 The name originates from an older word in dialect meaning wet lowland.

-The village was the administrative center of the old Norddal Municipality until 2020.
+The village was the administrative center of the old Norddal Municipality which existed until 2020.